ZAYA1-8B Matches DeepSeek-R1 on Math with Less Than 1B Active Parameters

 Key Takeaways

-• Co-training is load-bearing: applying Markovian RSA to Qwen3-4B without co-training produced significantly smaller gains.
+• Co-design matters: applying Markovian RSA to Qwen3-4B without co-training produced significantly smaller gains, so the method is not plug-and-play.

 Hacker News Comment Review

-• Commenters agree the agentic gap is the real blocker for replacing Claude or OpenAI in coding harnesses, since most coding agents rely on tool calls for context gathering before writing solutions.
+• Commenters agree the agentic gap is the real blocker for coding harness adoption; most production coding agents rely on tool calls for context gathering, where ZAYA1-8B currently underperforms.

 Original | Discuss on HN